-Medical Imaging students may enter their clinic site's MRI suite.
+RTE students must complete an MRI safety screening form prior to attending clinical.
+Students may enter their clinic site's MRI suite.
 It is important for the student to practice MRI safety precautions prior to entering the static magnetic field.